 In the above example, it does not matter that Tim normally kept the gun secured, that Tim has taught Henry how to use the gun, or that Henry never touched the gun out on the porch.
 Merely by leaving the gun out while he went inside, Tim knew…or should have known…that it would be accessible to Henry.
 And by sitting next to the gun, Henry legally came into possession of the gun because he was without supervision and therefore controlled the gun.

 Note that NRS 202.300 was not violated until Henry came into possession of the gun.
 Had Henry never come out on the porch, Tim would not be guilty of letting a minor possess a gun because no possession occurred.
-But even if Henry never came into possession of the gun, Tim could still face charges for the Nevada crime of reckless endangerment, which outlaws creating hazardous situations regardless of the outcome.
+But even if Henry never came into possession of the gun, Tim could still face charges for reckless endangerment, which outlaws creating hazardous situations regardless of the outcome.

 With limited exceptions, children under eighteen are prohibited from possessing guns in Nevada.
 Depending on what they do with the gun, child defendants face delinquency procedures in juvenile court or criminal proceedings in adult court.
-For information on how minors are prosecuted, defended, and punished for illegally possessing guns, read our article on Nevada Juvenile Gun Laws.
+For information on how minors are prosecuted, defended, and punished for illegally possessing guns, read our article on Juvenile Gun Laws.

 Many defenses to Nevada charges of letting minors illegally possess guns turn on the defendants’ state of mind.
 If they did not “knowingly” permit a child to possess the gun, they should not be held criminally liable.
 The following are four circumstances where people are not guilty of aiding or knowingly permitting children to have guns: